-" This paper presents a framework for identifying factors worth pursuing, structuring portfolios to pursue them, and implementing them in a cost-effective way within an exchange-traded fund (ETF) structure."
+This paper presents a framework for identifying factors worth pursuing, structuring portfolios to pursue them, and implementing them in a cost-effective way within an ETF structure.

 Theoretical and empirical research in finance has led to an evolution in our understanding of how financial markets work.
 For instance, 45 years ago, most financial economists and some market participants thought that sensitivity to the market was the only driver of expected returns; they thought the market was the only factor needed to systematically explain differences in expected returns among securities.
 Today, we recognize several other factors in addition to the market itself.
 Economists have also done a great deal of work related to financial intermediation and the institutions of exchange.
 This academic research is highly relevant to financial market participants because it has improved our understanding of what drives expected returns.

 The existence of multiple factors presents additional challenges to investors’ asset allocation decisions.
 In the past, those decisions were relatively simple: To build their own portfolios, investors had to decide (1) how to split their money between fixed income and equities and (2) whether to invest in index funds, conventional active funds, or individual securities.
 Today, while investors still need to make those decisions, they can make better choices by taking into account, among other things, the additional factors that help explain returns in the equity markets and how those factors interact with each other, as well as how much emphasis they want to place on each factor.
 A multifactor world presents better opportunities to meet investors’ needs and pursue improved outcomes, but doing so effectively requires a greater degree of expertise to evaluate and manage the trade-offs between expected returns on the one hand and risks and costs on the other.